Susan likes to seek out alternatives to using conventional drugs whenever practical.

-Damage to the plantar fascia, called plantar fasciitis, can be caused by standing for prolonged periods, by doing a lot of walking or running, and by weight gain - including during pregnancy.
-Tightness in this ligament, along with tightness in the calf muscle, causes a pain in the heel that stops sufferers putting their foot down flat.
+Damage to the plantar fascia, called plantar fasciitis, can be caused by standing for prolonged periods, doing a lot of walking or running, and by weight gain (including during pregnancy).
+Tightness in this ligament, along with tightness in the calf muscle, causes pain in the heel that stops sufferers from putting their foot down flat.
 Often after a few minutes of hobbling around, the pain subsides as the muscles and tendons warm and stretch.
 If this is what you are experiencing, and there are no underlying medical issues, you may find stretching helps.

-My husband, Derek, is a personal trainer, coach and fitness instructor who has helped many people manage their aches and pains by stretching.
+My husband, Derek, is a personal trainer, coach, and fitness instructor who has helped many people manage their aches and pains by stretching.
 While not medically trained, he believes that gentle movements can help with many ailments.
 Pain in the heels is a common complaint that responds well to a couple of easy movements that take just minutes to do.

-#1 - Roll Foot Over a Cold Bottle
+#1: Roll Foot Over a Cold Bottle

-Take a bottle filled with iced water, or a can of drink taken from the fridge, and sit down.
+Take a bottle filled with iced water, or a can of drink taken from the fridge, and sit down on a chair.
 Place the drink container on the floor and roll the bottle or can under the sole of your foot from heel to toes applying a small amount of pressure.
 The idea is to massage and stretch the base of your foot where the plantar fascia is situated.
 The cold helps reduce any irritation.
 You can do this with or without socks, whichever feels best for you.

-#2 - Stretch the Calf Muscle Against a Wall
+#2: Stretch the Calf Muscle Against a Wall

 This calf stretch helps get rid of heel pain.
-Stand about two feet/half a metre away from a wall and put your painful foot out behind you.
-Place the foot flat of the floor.
+Stand about two feet/half a meter away from a wall and put your painful foot out behind you.
+Place the foot flat on the floor.
 Bend the other knee and reach forward so both hands are on the wall.
 As you bend your knee, the painful foot should stay flat, and the leg straight, so you feel the stretch down the calf and to the ankle.
 Hold this for 15 seconds then deepen the stretch by bending your knee more.
 Count to 15 and stand back up straight.
 Take things slowly.

-#3 - Use a Towel to Stretch the Foot
+#3: Use a Towel to Stretch the Foot

 This can be done sitting up in bed to get you walking in the morning after sleep.
 Do the movement slowly to avoid damaging the muscles and ligaments.
 You can do this with or without training shoes on.

-#4 - Use a Step to Perform a Deep Calf Stretch
+#4: Use a Step to Perform a Deep Calf Stretch

 Using a step inside or outdoors, you can do a deep stretch which really helps with pain in the heel.
 This might be a movement you try after you have already eased the pain using the other methods.
 Steadying yourself on a wall or chair back, stand on your toes on the edge of a step.
 With all the weight on one foot, lower the heel slowly.
-The stretch should be felt down the calf, along the achilles and along the sole of your foot.
+The stretch should be felt down the calf, along the achilles, and along the sole of your foot.
 Hold for 15 seconds, then try and lower your heel further for another 15 seconds.

 Make sure you hold onto something so you do not lose balance and strain the leg.
 This should be done in footwear.

-Stretch For Several Weeks for Best Results
+Stretch for Several Weeks for Best Results

 Do these stretches several times a day to start with as you lengthen and loosen the muscles and ligaments.
 The pain should subside and then eventually go altogether if you stick with it.
 Keep the movements slow and fluid at all times.
 As the heel-ache goes, keep doing the stretches from time to time to keep the muscle loose and to stop the discomfort from returning.
 If you experience any acute pain, stop immediately and seek medical help.